Boxplot / Diagrams

 Overview

 The Boxplot and Statistical Diagrams module in my8data provides you with powerful visualization tools to graphically prepare and analyze your measurement data.
-Visual representations make distributions, outliers, and relationships recognizable at a glance and complement the numerical analysis results of the other modules.
+Visual representations make distributions, outliers, and relationships recognizable at a glance and complement the numerical analysis results of other modules.

 Boxplot Overview